QuintinUmi/hikcamera_ros_driver2/readme.md

 - **Support GigE Vision Action Command (Requires the camera to support Action1 mode)**

-    Send Action Command based on GigE Vision protocol to achieve synchronized triggering of multiple cameras.
+    This tool can send Action Command based on GigE Vision protocol to achieve synchronized triggering of multiple cameras.
     Upon testing, the capture discrepancy among multiple cameras is approximately 0.0001 ~ 0.001 seconds for 2 MV-CS050-10GC-PRO.

 - **Support HB Lossless Compression Transmission (Requires the camera to support HD compression transport mode)**